The option of Direct Payments can be offered to the following people as long as they are willing and able to manage the payment:

 In addition, direct payments can be used to support your carer in their caring role or help maintain your carer’s own health and well-being.

-Trusts are under a duty to make Direct Payments if requested
+Trusts have a duty to make Direct Payments if requested

 If you already receive care services, you can contact your local Trust to find out more or apply for Direct Payments.
 If you are applying for services for the first time, your social worker should discuss the Direct Payments option with you during your care assessment.